AdrienGuille/adrienguille.github.io/research.md

 ## Research interests

 My research interests lie in the development of machine learning and data mining techniques for the analysis and modeling of text, with the aim of solving real-world problem related to language.
-I am particularly interested in problems related to structured text corpora, *i.e.* networks of documents.
+I am particularly interested in problems related to networks of documents.

+## Publications

+See the [dedicated page](publications) or my [Google Scholar profile](https://scholar.google.com/citations?user=mM_oO18AAAAJ) for additional bibliographic information.

 ## Funded projects